 Of these, 82% are acquired directly from close to 670 Colombian farmers.
+These are the Regions from which we Directly Purchase Fruits and Vegetables

 We are proud to work with 3,600 commercial suppliers, 1,300 administrative goods and services suppliers and 1,000 real estate partners.
+91